ChiragBohra2006/Chocolate-Cake/README.md

-This recipe is of a chocolate cake which could be made easily by mixing some stuffs and flavors of luscious chocolate!
+This recipe is of a chocolate cake which could be made easily by mixing some flavors of luscious chocolate!